-When the speed of the input train becomes synchronised to that of third gear, there ceases to be a force dragging the baulk ring to the end of its slots, so that the force at the bevelled ends of the splines is now dominant, allowing the baulk ring to move back in its slots to align the splines and for the synchroniser sleeve to be slid over the ring teeth towards the spline teeth on third gear.
-These spline teeth, whose position in relation to those on the baulk ring is entirely random when speed synchronisation occurs, are unlikely to align, but once the synchroniser sleeve has slid over the baulk ring teeth, there is no longer any pressure applied to the cones, so the bevelled ends of the teeth may now complete the alignment process.
-Gear engagement occurs when the sleeve completes its mating with the gear spline teeth.
+When the speed of the input train is synchronised to that of third gear, there ceases to be a force dragging the synchro ring to the end of its slots, such that the force at the bevelled ends of the splines is now dominant, allowing the synchro ring to move back in its slot to align the splines and for the synchroniser sleeve to be slid over the ring teeth towards the spline teeth on third gear.
+These teeth, whose position in relation to those on the synchro ring was entirely at random when speed synchronisation occurred, are unlikely to align, but are now freed to turn under the action of the spline end bevels, since once the synchroniser sleeve is slid over the sychro ring teeth, there is no longer any pressure applied to the cones.
+The sleeve completes engagement by sliding over the gear spline teeth to connect the synchroniser with the gear.

-On 6-speed C64 transmissions, in order to cater for the heavy demands made on the second gear synchroniser, and provide high durability, this gear is fitted with a double cone mechanism to increase the conical surface area within a small space.
-This process is carried further on the EC60 transmission to provide triple cone synchromesh for 1st and 2nd speeds.
+On 6-speed transmissions, in order to cater for the heavy demands made on the second gear synchroniser, and provide high durability, this gear is fitted with a double cone mechanism to increase the conical surface area within a small space.

 The selector mechanism cross shaft uses Teflon bushes to minimise friction, and a mass damper to improve gearchange feel.
-An interlock mechanism allows the selector finger to operate only one selector shaft at a time.
-In order to inhibit the unintended selection of reverse gear, a spring detent mechanism is arranged to act on the cross-shaft, in conjunction with, on 6-speed versions, a lift collar below the gear lever knob, and on 5-speeders, a mechanism allowing selection of reverse gear only on approach from the central neutral position.
+A slotted interlock cage allows the selector finger to operate only one selector shaft at a time.
+In order to inhibit the unintended selection of reverse gear, a spring detent mechanism is arranged to act on the cross-shaft, in conjunction with, on 6-speed versions, a lift collar at the gearchange lever, and on 5-speeders, a mechanism allowing selection of reverse gear only on approach from the central neutral position.